andrewrk/node-s3-client/README.md

 The difference between using AWS SDK `getObject` and this one:

  * This works with a destination file, not a stream or a buffer.
- * (TODO) If the reported MD5 upon download completion does not match, it retries.
+ * If the reported MD5 upon download completion does not match, it retries.
  * Retry based on the client's retry settings.
  * Progress reporting.